adam-maj/robotics/README.md

 Early SLAM solutions like [EKF-SLAM and FastSLAM](./1-perception/1-slam/1-slam.pdf) used purely algorithmic methods like particle filters to construct a map of the environment.

 However, these solutions often depended on expensive LiDAR sensors.
-Due to hardware cost concerns, this dependence was infeasible for affordable mass-produced robotics, so the industry turned to SLAM solutions that only required visual data from cameras.
+Due to hardware cost concerns, this dependence was not feasible for affordable mass-produced robotics, so the industry turned to SLAM solutions that only required visual data from cameras.

 <br />